ermouth/eo-svg2png/README.md

-# SVG to image converter
+# SVG to bitmap converter

 Converts SVG string into PNG, JPG or Canvas RGBA Buffer.

-The lib was written for private use and contains several special functions which may be ignored.
+The lib was written for private use and contains several special filters which may be ignored.

 ## Fit SVG into bitmap image of predefined width